Wanna Stay Out of These?

 That's it folks

 'I'm so confused..."
 No wonder why, you buy the newest clubs on the market; never really getting to know your set at all.
 It's not the clubs!
 There is no magic golf club.
 I have never seen a golf club swing itself.
 Only hard work and practice will give you the confidence you need to pull off a nice variety of shots with the clubs in your bag.
 Notice I did not say anything about a matched set.
 Make your own set of your favorite clubs.
 Koepka and many more do it.
+The only reason I play complete sets is because that is what they send me.

-"What was I thinking?"
+"What was I thinking?", my playing partner exclaims.
 At which point?
-I'm asking...
+I'm thinking...

 Hopefully it wasn't in the "Swing Box"!!!
+I absent-mindedly and inadvertently blurt out...

 Focus on the task not the fear of the task!
 In other words Focus on the target not the variety of obstacles the architect has placed within your field of vision.
 You should never see them if your focus is on the target!
+Train your eyes!

 Record your swing (we have small stands for your cell phone in our pro shop).
-Then work on YOUR swing by yourself (another way to take ownership and create YOUR confidence.
+Then work on YOUR swing by yourself (another way to take ownership and create YOUR confidence).

 PROBLEM!
 Today everybody is being taught the "cookie-cutter swing" and that is why you see the pros week in and week out falling out of sorts with their swings.
 Sorry thing is that the problem is not their swings, but rather that little box of wires located between those most dangerous parts of the human body!
 Spend all of your time on the swing and you have missed the real point of golf and that being, A GREAT WALK and THE biggest mental test of ANY sport!
+Besides the swing is actually only about 3-5% of the game!
+At least 85% mental!!

 "It is the successful negotiation of difficulties, or what appears to be such, which gives rise to pleasurable excitement and makes a hole interesting."
 Alistair Mackenzie